 When the eggs are cooked and no runny bits remain, drizzle the mixture with soy sauce to taste.

-Serve hot, sprinkled with garnishes of cilantro, scallions, peanuts or sesame seeds if desired.
+Serve hot, sprinkled with garnishes of cilantro, scallions, peanuts or sesame seeds, if desired.
+Enjoy!

 - Keep a bag of frozen stir-fry vegetables in your freezer, and you'll be able to turn that leftover rice into a nourishing dinner in less than 15 minutes.

-- Plain, white, or brown rice works well, as does a mildly flavored pilaf or an Asian-style recipe like soy edamame rice.
+- Plain, white, or brown rice works well, as does a mildly flavored pilaf or an Asian-style recipe such as edamame rice.

-- You can get creative with the fresh or frozen vegetables you add, or include cubed tofu, leftover cooked chicken or steak, or sauté a handful of frozen shrimp to add.
+- Get creative with the fresh or frozen vegetables you use, or include cubed tofu, leftover cooked chicken or steak, or sauté a handful of frozen shrimp.